 2. It is cleaner for multi-device DeFi users

-- open the mobile app and choose Link Desktop Wallet
+- open the mobile app and choose the desktop-link option

 - scan it on mobile